jestjs/jest/docs/CLI.md

 ### `--selectProjects <project1> ... <projectN>`

 Run only the tests of the specified projects.
 Jest uses the attribute `displayName` in the configuration to identify each project.
+If you use this option, you should provide a `displayName` to all your projects.

 ### `--runTestsByPath`